 Bi the Way: She's attracted to the Charm Lord, whether they're male or female.
-She was previously Orlouge's princess, and is still somewhat loyal to him, but defected to be with Asellus instead.
+She was previously Orlouge's princess, and is still somewhat loyal to him.

 Heroic Sacrifice- In the Dark Labyrinth, in order to for anyone to leave, someone has to stay behind.
 White Rose decides that she deserves it as punishment for disobeying Orlogue, and stays so that Asellus and co. may leave.

 Secret Keeper- He recognizes Red as Alkaiser pretty early on, but keeps it secret on pain of being disassembled.

 Combat Medic: For being a largely support-role Mec, whoever created him also had a mind to arm him with a Vulcan gun and sharpshooting programs, the former being integrated so you can't unequip it.
 Yes, it ends up being comically outclassed compared to the other Mecs' firepower, but still.

 Department of Redundancy Department: See Fragile Speedster.
 The Accelerator item/skill can only buff his own Quickness.
 Since he starts off with the highest Quickness stat in the game before equipment, and not many monsters will be able to match it, Accelerator becomes useless right out of the gate, but unfortunately, you can't unequip it.

 Fragile Speedster: Starts off with the highest Quickness stat at 70.
 It doesn't take much to max it out to 99, but ultimately lacks any of the inherent utility, firepower or durability the other Mec bodies possess.